jonaden94/hpc_guide/1_setup/setup_doc.md

 source 1_setup/install_miniforge_nhr.sh # run if on NHR source 1_setup/install_miniforge_scc.sh # run if on SCC
 ```
-* The installation of miniforge might take a while.
+* The installation of miniforge might take a while and you might need to reopen your shell afterwards.
 * If you are on the NHR, you will notice that there are two scratch folders.
 More details about when to use which storage can be found [here](https://docs.hpc.gwdg.de/how_to_use/the_storage_systems/data_stores/scratch_work/index.html).
 Roughly speaking, the connection of scratch emmy to GPU nodes is a little slower, but it has less capacity issues.
 So it is preferred to use scratch emmy in most cases.
 Both storages are limited in capacity and are meant for active data only.
 They also do not have a backup!

 # 2. Creating conda environment with Pytorch
 * Once miniforge has been installed and initialized, you can create your own conda environments.
 The examples in this guide only require pytorch to be installed.
 If conda is activated, you can install an environment containing pytorch by running the following command:
 ```
-source hpc_guide/1_setup/create_env.sh
+source 1_setup/create_env.sh
 ```
 * The creation of the environment might take a while since Pytorch is quite a big package.